hyperledger/firefly-fir/text/0012-namespace-isolation.md

 * `remoteName` is the namespace name to be sent in plugin calls, if it differs from the locally used name (useful for interacting with multiple shared namespaces of the same name - defaults to the value of `name`)
-* `multiparty.enabled` controls if multi-party mode is enabled - defaults to true if an org key or org name is defined on this namespace _or_ at the root of the config file
-* `multiparty.org` is the root org identity for this multi-party namespace
+* `defaultKey` is a blockchain key used to sign transactions when none is specified (in multiparty mode, defaults to the org key)
 * `plugins` is an array of plugin names to be activated for this namespace (defaults to all available plugins if omitted)
+* `multiparty.enabled` controls if multi-party mode is enabled (defaults to true if an org key or org name is defined on this namespace _or_ in the deprecated `org` section at the root)
+* `multiparty.org` is the root org identity for this multi-party namespace (containing `name`, `description`, and `key`)
+* `multiparty.contract` is an array of objects describing the location(s) of a FireFly multiparty smart contract.
+Its children are blockchain-agnostic `location` and `firstEvent` fields, with formats identical to the same fields on custom contract interfaces and contract listeners.
+The blockchain plugin will interact with the first contract in the list until instructions are received to terminate it and migrate to the next.

 Config restrictions:
 * `name` must be unique on this node
 * for historical reasons, "ff_system" is a reserved string and cannot be used as a `name` or `remoteName`
 * a `database` plugin is required for every namespace
 * if `multiparty.enabled` is true, plugins _must_ include one each of `blockchain`, `dataexchange`, and `sharedstorage`
 * if `multiparty.enabled` is false, plugins _must not_ include `dataexchange` or `sharedstorage`
 * at most one of each type of plugin is allowed per namespace, except for tokens (which may have many per namespace)

-This should allow for graceful deprecation and sensible defaults when parsing old config files, while enabling all of the new configuration needed in this FIR.
+This should allow for graceful deprecation and sensible defaults when parsing old config files, while also enabling all of the new configuration needed in this FIR.

 It will no longer be necessary to store namespaces in the database.
 They will be read directly from the config into memory.
 For migration purposes, any existing namespaces in the database will be read and merged into the config (with the config taking precedence).

+**Org Config**

+The `org` section at the root is deprecated in favor of the per-namespace `multiparty.org` section detailed above (but the old config will be honored for every multiparty namespace as a fallback).

 ## New FireFly Contract